 How to beat exam stress

-With midterms under way, it’s likely you’re experiencing more stress and anxiety than usual.
+With exams under way, it’s likely you’re experiencing more stress and anxiety than usual.
 This is completely normal.

 Here are six effective ways to manage this hectic time.

 Exercise helps alleviate stress.
 The main problem, according to Richard DeMont, associate professor in the Department of Exercise Science, is that people who are busy studying don’t make the time to do it.

 But DeMont, who’s also an athletic therapist, says you don’t have to be a varsity athlete, or even a regular at Le Gym, to experience the benefits.
 A 15-minute walk a couple of times a day is enough.

 “Do a quick loop around the campus,” he says.
 "It can increase blood flow, relieve excitable energy and help you focus."

 2. Take a break